Non-Metric Space Library Manual: Objectives and History

-Non-Metric Space Library (NMSLIB) is an \textbf{efficient} cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
-The goal of the project is to create an effective and \textbf{comprehensive} toolkit for searching in \textbf{generic non-metric} spaces.
-Being comprehensive is important, because no single method is likely to be sufficient in all cases.
-Because exact solutions are hardly efficient in high dimensions and/or non-metric spaces, the main focus is on \textbf{approximate} methods.
+Non-Metric Space Library (NMSLIB) is an \textbf{efficient} and \textbf{extendable} cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
+The core-library does \textbf{not} have any third-party dependencies.

+The goal of the project is to create an effective and \textbf{comprehensive} toolkit for searching in \textbf{generic metric and non-metric} spaces.
+Even though the library contains a variety of metric-space access methods, our main focus is on \emph{generic} and \emph{approximate} search methods, in particular, on methods for non-metric spaces.
+NMSLIB is possibly the first library with a principled support for non-metric space searching.

 NMSLIB is an extendible library, which means that is possible to add new search methods and distance functions.
-NMSLIB can be used directly in C++ and Python (via Python bindings, see \S~\ref{SectionPythonBind}).
-In addition, it is also possible to build a query server (see \S~\ref{SectionQueryServer}), which can be used from Java (or other languages supported by Apache Thrift).
+NMSLIB can be used directly in C++ and Python (via Python bindings).
+In addition, it is also possible to build a query server, which can be used from Java (or other languages supported by Apache Thrift).
 Java has a native client, i.e., it works on many platforms without requiring a C++ library to be installed.

-Even though our methods are generic, they often outperform specialized methods for the Euclidean and/or angular distance (i.e., for the cosine similarity).
-Tables \ref{FigGlove} and \ref{FigSIFT} contain results (as of May 2016) of NMSLIB compared to the best implementations participated in \href{https://github.com/erikbern/ann-benchmarks}{a public evaluation code-named \ttt{ann-benchmarks}}.
-Our main competitors are: